mattmakai/fullstackpython.com/source/content/pages/03-operating-systems/0301-operating-systems.markdown

 Mac OS X is fine for development activities.
-Windows and Mac OS X are not appropriate for production deployments unless there is a specific reason why you must use them in lieu of Linux.
+Windows and Mac OS X are not appropriate for production deployments unless there is a major reason why you must use them in lieu of Linux.

 ### Ubuntu
 Ubuntu is a Linux distribution packaged by the